webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ### Page Prefix URLs

-When using a scope of `Pages with URL Prefix`, this field accepts a list of URLs that a page URL should begin with if it is to be crawled.
+When using a scope of `Custom Page Prefix`, this field accepts a list of URLs that a page URL should begin with if it is to be crawled.

 For example, specifying `https://example.com/new` will capture the following: